yorickpeterse/yorickpeterse.com/source/index.html.md

   - oga
   - gitlab
 description: >
-  Software developer, cat enthusiast, and a geek in general living in The Netherlands.
+  The personal website of Yorick Peterse, a software developer and cat enthusiast from The Netherlands.
 ---

-I am a software developer, cat enthusiast, and a geek in general living in The Netherlands.
-My primary programming languages are Ruby, Rust and at times C/C++.
-I am currently employed by [GitLab][gitlab] as a [Staff Developer][staff-developer].
+I am a software developer and cat enthusiast from The Netherlands.
+My primary programming languages are Ruby, Rust and at times C. I am currently employed by [GitLab][gitlab] as a [Staff Developer][staff-developer].
 I am currently **not** interested in any job offers.

 If you happen to have any questions or would simply like to contact me you can do so by [Email](mailto:yorickpeterse@gmail.com).
 You can also find me on